you are here: home > CAMDOCaid.org > reoul

 Houses

 Almost 45% of the people live in a simple hut with a palm leaf roof, while about 35% of the 'houses' have a zinc plated roof.
 22% of the houses have stone walls or foundations of which a few have tiles on the roof.
-As mentioned before there are no sewers, there is no electricity and current water.
-Only 3% of the houses have a toilet, the majority of them in the village Trapeang Russei located along the main prepaired gravel road.
+As mentioned before there are no sewers, there is no current water.
+Only 20% of the houses have a toilet, the majority of them in the village Trapeang Russei located along the main prepaired gravel road.

 People